 This is a free, public domain edition of the 1909 Psalms of the Sisters, translated by Mrs C.A.F.
 Rhys Davids, M.A., originally part of Psalms of the Early Buddhists.
 It is a complete translation of the Therigatha along with the origin stories of the verses.

 The digital version of the text was used by permission from A Celebration of Women Writers.
 The editor of that series, Mary Mark Ockerbloom, did excellent work creating the HTML needed to make this e-book edition.
-The same text can be found, divided into smaller pages for faster loading, at Sacred-Texts.com.
+The same text can be found at Sacred-Texts.com.
 These e-books are strictly for free distribution.

 The language used in this translation is quite outdated, although the New Oxford American Dictionary that comes with many e-book readers has most of the archaic and poetic words.
 Most readers would do well to start with the translation by K.R.
 Norman or Ajahn Thanissaro listed below.